adunsulag/sample-apps-stu3/fhir-downloader/README.md

 - `--post`                - Use POST kick-off requests
 - `--lenient`             - Sets a `Prefer: handling=lenient` request header to tell the server to try to ignore unsupported parameters
 - `--no-gzip`             - Do not request GZipped files
+- `--scope`            	  - Allows you to pass scope privileges for the Authorization Token which is needed for some backend auth services.
 - `-h, --help`            - output usage information

 ## Canceling export jobs